The 2018 CSAR PhD Student Awards are now closed for applications

 Award winners are also expected to submit a short (350 word) report on how the award was used, within nine months of receipt of the award.

 If the recipient’s time permits, they may be invited to present their research and inspire students, in schools around Cambridge and/or participate in the selection committee for future CSAR awards.

 If Award winners request it, CSAR will endeavour to provide opportunities for personal development and meeting influential professionals in their area of interest, within the University of Cambridge and other organisations.
-We hope this will also include an opportunity to meet the Vice-Chancellor of the University of Cambridge in early March 2018.
+We hope this will also include an opportunity to meet the Vice-Chancellor of the University of Cambridge.

 Please send any queries, or report any issues arising during your application, to Jane Baker, the secretary of the CSAR PhD Student Award Committee.